YellowMinionPlannet/Notes/MachineLearningNotes.md

 # Logistic Regression Analysis

-The concept of Logistic Regression is to categorize dots.
+The concept of Logistic Regression is to categorize dots, y range is 0 to 1 corresponding to value of x.
 For example, we have study hours and pass/fail result

 |Hours Studied|Pass/Fail|
 |-|-|